lukin0110/docker-django-boilerplate/README.md

 Django project.
 It's up to you to put Nginx or Apache in front in production.

+This image is **not intended** as being a base image for a Django project.
+It's a boilerplate, you can copy/paste this and use it as a base to start a project.
 The image contains the *hello* Django project.
 [Replace the word *hello* with the name of *your project*](docs/rename.md).

 ## Usage